Discover the challenges in diagnosis

-If you suffer from symptoms like unexplained swelling or attacks of abdominal pain that last for days, fill out this Symptom Profiler for help talking with your doctor about HAE.
+If you suffer from symptoms like unexplained swelling or attacks of abdominal pain that last for days, fill out a Doctor Discussion Guide for help talking with your doctor about HAE.

 Consequences of misdiagnosis

-Misdiagnosis can cause significant consequences.
-In fact, 19% of patients undergo unnecessary procedures as a result of misdiagnosis, including removal of the appendix.* It can also mean years of frustration with treating with the wrong medications.
+Misdiagnosis can have consequences.
+In fact, in a survey, 19% of patients underwent an unnecessary surgical procedure as a result of misdiagnosis, including removal of the appendix.*

 Discover the path to diagnosis